-Fermentation technology approaches applied to alternative proteins Traditional Biomass Precision Yes, it can have Is the beneficial biological Yes, always in the microorganism activity when the No. present in the inactive form. product undergoes no final product? thermal process.
-What is The protein of the source the plant-based A purified protein The protein of protein ingredient used and identical (or similar) content of the contained in to the animal the protein of the the product/ microorganism. microorganism used protein. ingredient for fermentation. obtained?
-It is not necessary, but it is possible Does it require to develop an purification No. Yes. ingredient with processes? a concentrated microbial protein.
-Mycelium-based Fermented plant-Whey proteins, meat (chicken, beef, based drinks, tempeh, casein, egg bacon) and dairy Main examples plant-based cheese proteins, collagen, of products analog products and meat analog hemeproteins, (cream cheese, products enzymes yogurt) Sensory and nutritional Obtaining protein Efficiently improvement of plant ingredients in produce animalingredients; and bioprocesses with free ingredients Technological development of the well-established with specific differential functionalities that category of fermented technologies, with plant-based dairy high productivity and are essential in food and cheese analog efficiency. formulations. products Fact Sheet: Fact Sheet: Fact Sheet: Recommended Traditional Biomass Precision reading fermentation fermentation fermentation
+Fermentation technology approaches applied to alternative proteins Traditional Biomass Precision Is the microorganism present in the final product?
+Yes, it can have beneficial biological activity when the product undergoes no thermal process.
+Yes, always in the inactive form.
+No. What is the source of protein contained in the product/ ingredient obtained?
+The protein of the plant-based ingredient used and the protein of the microorganism used for fermentation.
+The protein content of the microorganism.
+The protein content of the nicroorganism.
+A purified protein identical (or similar) to the animal protein.
+Does it require purification processes?
+No. It is not necessary, but it is possible to develop an ingredient with a concentrated microbial protein.
+Yes.
+Main examples of products Fermented plant- based drinks, tempeh, plant-based cheese and meat analog products Mycelium-based meat (chicken, beef, bacon) and dairy analog products (cream cheese, yogurt) Whey proteins, casein, egg proteins, collagen, hemeproteins, enzymes Technological differential Sensory and nutritional improvement of plant ingredients; and development of the category of fermented plant-based dairy and cheese analog products Obtaining protein ingredients in bioprocesses with well-established technologies, with high productivity and efficiency.
+Efficiently produce animal- free ingredients with specific functionalities that are essential in food formulations.
+Recommended reading Fact Sheet: Traditional fermentation Fact Sheet: Biomass fermentation Fact Sheet: Precision fermentation

-TABLE 3 Understand the differences between each fermentation technology approach and alternative protein production.
+TABLE 3

-${f R}^{ m ecently,\ an\ innovative\ approach\ to\ protein\ production-using\ air-based\ fermentation-was announced to be under development.
-In other words, these microorganisms use air components as a carbon source for their growth and formation of microbial biomass.$
+Understand the differences between each fermentation technology approach and alternative protein production. $R^{\rm ecently,\ an\ innovative\ approach\ to\ protein\ production-using\ air-based}$ fermentation-was announced to be under development.
+In other words, these microorganisms use air components as a carbon source for their growth and formation of microbial biomass.

-The company Air Protein produces proteins from carbon dioxide (CO_2) , while Solar Foods uses both CO_2 and hydrogen (H_2) and oxygen (O_2) obtained from air.
+The company Air Protein produces proteins from carbon dioxide (CO2), while Solar Foods uses both CO2 and hydrogen (H2) and oxygen (O2) obtained from air.
 Both produce a protein ingredient that is incorporated into the production of various food products.